networkbiolab/WEoN/docs/installation.rst

 - Windows 10: double click on `install.bat` file and follow instructions.
 Or manually copy the uncompressed directory with data into any directory (e.g. `C:\users\your_user\Desktop`) and WEoN.jar into the `C:\Users\your_user\CytoscapeConfiguration\3\apps\installed` directory.

-- Ubuntu Linux: double click on `install.jar` and follow instructions.
+- Unix (Ubuntu): double click on `install.jar` and follow instructions.
 Or manually copy the uncompressed directory with data into any directory (e.g `/home/your_user/Desktop`) and WEoN.jar into `/home/your_user/CytoscapeConfiguration/3/apps/installed`

 - MacOS: Copy the uncompressed directory with data into `/Users/your_user` and WEoN.jar into `/Users/your_user/CytoscapeConfiguration/3/apps/installed`